Skip to main content

 Picture it: you’re at the new Italian bistro in town, savoring a delicious pasta meal with a friend.
 When the check arrives, you reach for your wallet—only to realize you've left it at home.
 Your companion generously offers to cover your portion of the check and says you can pay them back later.
 Luckily, they don’t need to wait.
 You pull out your phone, open your favorite peer-to-peer (P2P) payment platform, and send the money directly to your friend with a few taps of your finger.

-“Digital payment platforms allow us to send money quickly without the hassle of carrying cash," said Michelle Reams, Director of Partner Marketing at Zelle.
+“Digital payment platforms allow us to send money quickly without the hassle of carrying cash," said Michelle Reams, Director of Product Marketing at Zelle.
 "However, because of this convenience it’s important to slow down and be mindful of who you are sending money to.
 Much like cash, your money can be hard to get back once you have sent it."

 How do digital payment platforms and apps work?